NIEM/NIEM.github.io/json/primer/whyuse/index.md

-Such questions are easily answered when the JSON data is only exchanged between instances of the same program, or only processed by software written by a single small team of developers, or is one of very few sources accessed by the data scientists.
+Such questions are easily answered when the JSON data is only exchanged between instances of the same program, or only processed by software written by a single small team of developers, or is one of a few sources accessed by the data scientists.
 In these cases there is little difficulty in understanding the JSON data, and little need for NIEM.